vulcan-dev/sledge/README.md

 Need help?
 Wanna know more about the project?
 Join the [Discord server](https://www.discord.gg/SAAmJ3VSAS)

+## IMPORTANT
+This project is still very early in development, so expect tons of API changes (and possibly crashes).

 ## Build requirements:
 * [CMake >3.23](https://cmake.org/download/)
 * [Visual Studio](https://visualstudio.microsoft.com/)